Neural-Network Decoders for Measurement Induced Phase Transitions: Discussion and Outlook

-There are a number of directions to extend these results.
-We first note that Clifford circuits are a special type of circuits, and it is important to consider more general circuits such as Haar-random circuits, where the purification axis can be along any radius in the Bloch sphere.
-From an experimental perspective, it is possible incorporate different errors, which are common in the realization of the two-qubit gates and/or measurement processes, in our machine learning framework.
+As a main future direction to explore, we note that from an experimental perspective, it is possible incorporate different errors, which are common in the realization of the two-qubit gates and/or measurement processes, in our machine learning framework.
 An intriguing possibility is to find neural network decoders that are successful in learning deep circuits with local data \cite{yoshida2021decoding}.
-Similarly, implementing neural network decoders for $2D$ and higher dimensional measurement-induced phase transitions is an immediate extension of this work.
+Similarly, implementing neural network decoders for other MIPTs such as systems with long-range interactions \cite{Minato2022Fate}, and symmetric MIPT \cite{barratt2022transitions}, is an immediate extension of this work.
+Another intriguing question is to investigate whether it is possible to use our decoder approach for MIPTs where it is not equivalent to purification transitions.
 In the context of quantum error correction and fault-tolerance, the purification dynamics in measurement-induced phase transitions leads to a rich set of examples of dynamically generated quantum error correcting codes \cite{Brown13,Gullans2020Dynamical,Gullans2021Quantum,Hastings21}.
 Designing similar decoders as considered here for other types of dynamically generated logical qubits is a rich avenue of investigation.
-Finally, we highlight that our empirical complexity results raise interesting questions about the complexity of learning an effective Hamiltonian description \cite{Anshu21, Haah21} of the measurement outcome distributions for monitored quantum systems.
+We also highlight that our empirical complexity results raise interesting questions about the complexity of learning an effective Hamiltonian description \cite{Anshu21, Haah21, van2022monitoring} of the measurement outcome distributions for monitored quantum systems.
+Finally, we note that improving our neural network algorithms to find the optimal decoder, and investigating the applicability of unsupervised machine learning techniques for this problem is left for future studies \cite{Huang2022Predicting, Dehghani2022Unsupervised}.